Ojaswy/Distributed-Tic-Tac-Toe/README.md

 be printed on the screen of both the users

 • The Players have the option to restart the match after it has ended

+EXECUTION:

+In the Project Directory,
+1. In a new terminal, Run ./make.sh
+2. In a new terminal, Run java Server
+3. In a new terminal, Run java Client - This will be Player 1
+4. In a new terminal, Run java Client - This will be Player 2